Learn how easy the muffin method is, and you’ll be set for baking homemade muffins, quick breads, and more!

 The muffin mixing method is used for (you guessed it!) making muffins, but you’ll also find it used in other recipes for baked goods with a lot of liquid and not much fat.
 And that fat is in liquid form, like oil or melted butter.
 You’ll probably recognize this method in many recipes for quick breads, pancakes, corn bread, and more.
 There’s generally less sugar in a muffin versus a cake, so that requires a different way of mixing.

-As opposed to the muffin method, the creaming method (which we’ll talk about another day) beats a solid fat like softened butter with sugar until creamy and thoroughly mixed before the dry ingredients are added.
+As opposed to the muffin method, the creaming method beats a solid fat like softened butter with sugar until creamy and thoroughly mixed before the dry ingredients are added.
 This is usually the way we mix cakes and cookies.
 The muffin method generally yields a coarser crumb, which is the type of texture we usually want in a muffin, quick bread, or even corn bread.
-There are some muffins made with the creaming method (like Coconut Cream Cheese Oat Muffins), but they will have more of a cake-like texture.
+Some muffins are made with the creaming method (like Coconut Cream Cheese Oat Muffins), but they will have more of a cake-like texture.

 There are just three simple steps for the muffin method.
 You’ll need a couple of mixing bowls, a whisk, and a big spoon for mixing.
 Grab your ingredients, and you’re ready to go!